aderibigbeolamide/mob/replit.md

 ## Recent Changes (October 2025)

+### Replit Environment Setup (October 4, 2025)
+- **Successfully configured for Replit**: The project has been successfully set up to run in the Replit environment
+- **Dependencies Installed**: All npm packages (597 packages) installed successfully
+- **Next.js Configuration**: Added `allowedDevOrigins: ['*']` for development mode to support Replit's proxy infrastructure
+- **Environment Variables**: Created `.env.local` with default configuration for MongoDB, NextAuth, Cloudinary, EmailJS, and Paystack
+- **Workflow Configuration**: Dev server runs on port 5000 with host 0.0.0.0 to allow external access
+- **Deployment Configuration**: Set up for Autoscale deployment with build command `npm run build` and run command `npm start`
+- **Application Status**: ✅ Frontend is fully functional and displaying the login page correctly
+- **Known Setup Notes**:
+  - MongoDB connection defaults to local instance - users should update `MONGODB_URI` in environment variables to connect to MongoDB Atlas
+  - WebSocket warnings for HMR are expected in Replit environment and don't affect functionality
+  - Mongoose duplicate index warnings are non-critical

 ### Docker Build TypeScript Fixes
 - **CommonSelect Enhancement**: Updated to support controlled mode with `value` and `onChange` props for proper form state management, while maintaining backward compatibility for uncontrolled usage
 - **Date/Time Type Safety**: Resolved all Dayjs/Date type mismatches across appointment modal, patient add/edit forms by ensuring consistent Dayjs object handling throughout the component lifecycle